paulov-t/FIFA-21-Career-Mod/README.md

 - Transfer Budgets
 	- Substantially lowered the amount of transfer budget smaller teams have to be far more realistic
 		- This in turn, helps the AI Transfer Market become more realistic
+- Currency Conversion
+	- Currency conversions based on 19th March 2021 rate.
+GBP to EUR = 1.17, GBP to USD = 1.39 (This is updated with each patch)

-## Transfers (WORK IN PROGRESS)
+## Transfers
 - Loans
-	- Adjusted loans so there are no more unrealistic random loans (WORK IN PROGRESS)
+	- Adjusted loans so there are no more unrealistic random loans
 - Nationalities
 	- English players very rarely leave England
 	- Player movement between countries is based upon real-world data of player nationalities in each league